Lidl–Trek (men's team)

-Lidl–Trek is a professional road bicycle racing team at UCI WorldTeam level licensed in the United States.
+Lidl–Trek is a professional road bicycle racing team at UCI WorldTeam level licensed in Germany for 2026.
 Formerly RadioShack–Nissan, in 2014, Trek took over the ownership of the team and its ProTeam License.

 History

 2011

 Andy Schleck (pictured here at the 2011 Tour de France during the team's first season) was instrumental in the foundation of Leopard Trek.

 The team was founded in 2011 under the name of Leopard Trek and officially stylized as LEOPARD TREK with Brian Nygaard and Kim Andersen as team managers.
 The Schleck brothers were under contract with the Danish team Saxo Bank managed by Bjarne Riis through the end of the 2010 season.
 Several other riders followed the Schleck brothers to the new team, including veterans Jens Voigt, Fabian Cancellara and Stuart O'Grady.
 Subsequent signings included sprinter Daniele Bennati, Davide Viganò and Joost Posthuma.

 The team became active at the start of the 2011 cycling season.
-On December 13, 2010, Jakob Fuglsang revealed that the team would be called Team Leopard, in reference to the management company run by Nygaard.
+On 13 December 2010, Jakob Fuglsang revealed that the team would be called Team Leopard, in reference to the management company run by Nygaard.
 Trek, the bike supplier, confirmed shortly before the team was officially presented that they would be a co-title sponsor, giving the team a full name of "Leopard Trek."

 Team rider Wouter Weylandt died as a result of a high-speed, downhill crash during the 2011 Giro d'Italia.
 The remaining riders of Leopard Trek left the competition at the completion of the following day's stage.

 2012

 For the 2012 season, the team was renamed RadioShack–Nissan–Trek.
 The reason is that the American ceased racing, and their former sponsors joined the Luxembourg Cycling Project.
 Johan Bruyneel along with several riders from moved to the new team.
-The lineup for 2012 was officially confirmed on December 5, 2011.
+The lineup for 2012 was officially confirmed on 5 December 2011.
 The official UCI name for the team is RadioShack Nissan and it is registered in Luxembourg.

 While the UCI ProTeam is now named RadioShack–Nissan–Trek, in December 2011 Leopard also launched a UCI Continental Team, consisting mainly of U23 riders, called Leopard-Trek.

-On July 17, 2012, Fränk Schleck was removed from the 2012 Tour de France by the team during the second rest day after his A-sample returned traces of Xipamide.
+On 17 July 2012, Fränk Schleck was removed from the 2012 Tour de France by the team during the second rest day after his A-sample returned traces of Xipamide.
 Team RadioShack–Nissan won the team classification of the Tour de France.